niche images

 (r)evolutions

-Moraine Valley Community College - October 2024
+(r)evolutions - Moraine Valley Community College - September - October, 2024

-Fine Line Creative Arts - December 2024
+(r)evolutions - Fine Line Creative Arts - December, February, 2024-2025

 fossils & inevitables